kbase/relation_engine_importers/docs/NCBI_taxa_sciname_lookup_issues_22_07.md

 Option 1.
 This is the cleaner long term solution, will reduce confusion in the future, and isn't much more work than Option 2.

+### Decision

+In the RE team meeting on 2022/7/26, Option 1 was chosen.

 ## Questions: